Ranil Wickremesinghe: Opposition (2004–2015)

-In the 2004 Parliamentary Elections held on 2 April Ranil Wickremesinghe's UNF lost governmental office.
+President Kumaratunga unexpectedly dissolved the Parliament on 7 February 2004 and called for new parliamentary elections.
+In the 2004 parliamentary elections held on 2 April Wickremesinghe's UNF lost governmental office.
 Despite the expectation of a full six-year term, and planned projects cut short by the defeat, the UNP was optimistic that it could regain power in a future election.
 Within 14 months of UPFA's victory, the radical JVP wing's (composed of over 30 members) parting of ways with the government, left the UPFA's parliamentary composition well short of the required majority.
 He remained in the post of the Opposition Leader until 2015, when Maithripala Sirisena who was sworn in as the President, appointed him as the Prime Minister.

-In December 2004, Wickremesinghe was chosen by the United National Party as its presidential candidate for Presidential Elections due in late 2005.
-The Supreme Court decided in August 2005 that the elections should be held that year despite the President's argument that her term would end in 2006.
-Mahinda Rajapaksa, then Prime Minister, was nominated as the Presidential candidate of the Sri Lanka Freedom Party.
-In the presidential election held on 17 November 2005, Wickremesinghe was defeated narrowly by Mahinda Rajapaksa, who gained 50.29% of the vote to Wickremesinghe's 48.43%.
-A large number of the minority Tamil population in the Northern and Eastern parts of the country, who were largely expected to back Wickremesinghe were prevented from voting by the LTTE, which had enforced a boycott of the polls.
+2005 presidential election

-With the success in defeating LTTE in war, the government held a series of provincial elections in 2008 and 2009 for 8 provincial councils (Eastern, North Central, Sabaragamuwa, North Western, Central, Western, Uva, and Southern).
-On all occasions, UNP was soundly defeated by a large margin by UPFA.
-Of all the elections UNP obtained only 30% of the total polled and UPFA was able to gain 59% of the total polled.
-The margin was 2,527,783compared to 180,786 in Presidential Election in 2005.
+In December 2004, Wickremesinghe was chosen by the United National Party as its presidential candidate for the presidential elections due in late 2005.
+The Supreme Court decided in August 2005 that the elections should be held that year despite the president's argument that her term would end in 2006.
+Mahinda Rajapaksa, then prime minister, was nominated as the presidential candidate of the Sri Lanka Freedom Party.
+In the presidential election held on 17 November 2005, Wickremesinghe was narrowly defeated by Mahinda Rajapaksa, who won 50.29% of the vote to Wickremesinghe's 48.43%.
+A large number of the minority Tamil population in the Northern and Eastern parts of the country, who were largely expected to vote for Wickremesinghe in the election, were prevented from voting by the LTTE which had enforced a boycott of the polls.